GSA/fpki-guides/_tools/cite-guide.md

 2. Repository availability and technical support should be maintained as detailed in the [Repository Availability](#repository-availability) and [Technical Support Availability](#technical-support-availability) sections.
 3. Test environments should emulate the corresponding production environment as closely as possible
     1. Each CITE Participant CA hierarchy shall mimic their production environment.
 A CITE Participant may limit the number of included Test CAs to one certified or cross-certified CA and either an intermediate and/or issuing CA.
-    2. All CAs shall be distincly marked to denote it is a test CA. The word "Test" or "Development" should be used in the Distinguished Names (DNs).
+    2. All CAs shall be distinctly marked to denote it is a test CA. The word "Test" or "Development" should be used in the Distinguished Names (DNs).
     3. An exact production replica of all internal CA components (e.g. hardware security modules, network zones, or other non-internet accessible components) is not required.
     4. The CITE Participant repositories should match those in the corresponding production environment as accurately as possible, including operating system versions and patch levels, protocols, and product version and patch levels.
     5. All CITE Participant CA certificates, Certificate Revocation Lists (CRLs), and cross-certificates shall be publicly accessible in the associated repository.